dart-lang/site-www/src/_tutorials/language/futures.md

 ### Calling multiple functions that return Futures {#calling-multiple-funcs}

-Consider three functions, `expensiveA()`, `expensiveB()`, and `expensiveC()`, that return Futures.
+Consider three functions, `expensiveA()`, `expensiveB()`, and `expensiveC()`, that return `Future` objects.
 You can invoke them sequentially (one function starts when a previous one completes), or you can kick off all of them at the same time and do something once all the values return.
-The Future interface is fluid enough to deal with both use cases.
+The `Future` interface is fluid enough to deal with both use cases.

 #### Chaining function calls using then()

-When Future-returning functions need to run in order, use chained `then()`
+When `Future`-returning functions need to run in order, use chained `then()`
 calls:

 <?code-excerpt "misc/lib/tutorial/misc.dart (chaining)"?>